vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

   peroxide; this is a store brand equivalent of Debrox earwax removal drops)

-* Earwax MD (active ingredient: sodium bicarbonate) from Eosera
+* Ear Wax MD (active ingredient: sodium bicarbonate) from Eosera

 * Walgreens earwax removal kit (this is a syringe design that is claimed to be superior to the bulb syringe that seems like the default)

-After some thought after getting back home, I decided it's worth trying the Earwax MD first.
+After some thought after getting back home, I decided it's worth trying the Ear Wax MD first.
 This uses sodium bicarbonate.
 The main downside is that sodium bicarbonate, being alkaline, is not good to apply repeatedly.
 So, it's important to limit to maybe two applications within the space of a week.
 It also claims that it can